Link: Apply now for the World of Hyatt Business Card

 Bottom Line

 The World of Hyatt Business Card is the co-branded Chase and Hyatt business card, and it complements the World of Hyatt Credit Card.
-The business card has a phenomenal welcome bonus, and can earn you 60,000 World of Hyatt points.
+The business card has a solid welcome bonus at the moment, which can earn you 60,000 World of Hyatt bonus points.

 What do you make of the World of Hyatt Business Card?